The Curse of Fatal Death: Plot

 Emma and the Doctor are captured when they run into a room full of Daleks.
-Rather than being exterminated immediately, they are tied to chairs aboard the Dalek ship, the Daleks promising Emma that they "will explain later" why they even possess chairs.
+Rather than being exterminated immediately, they are tied to chairs aboard the Dalek ship, the Daleks promising Emma that they "will explain later" as to why they even possess chairs.
 The Master claims he has been enhanced again with Dalek technology – rejuvenating him and adding "Dalek bumps" to his chest, which also act as "etheric beam locators".
 The Doctor insults the Master, comparing the "bumps" to breasts.
 In return for his enhancements, the Master agreed to give the Daleks the Zektronic energy beam – a weapon that would "allow the Daleks to conquer the universe in a matter of minutes".

 When the Doctor tells the Daleks they will have to share the universe "with the beard and the bosoms over there", they inform the Doctor that they plan to exterminate the Master after he has assisted them.
-The Doctor uses the Tersuran language (farting) to warn his fellow Time Lord.
+The Doctor uses the Tersuran language (flatulence) to warn his fellow Time Lord.
 The Master helps the Doctor and Emma escape, but not before the Doctor is fatally injured by the Daleks.
 He tells Emma (in Tersuran, which the Master translates) that he loves her, then dies.
 The Doctor regenerates into a handsome and sexually eager new Doctor (Richard E. Grant).
 Forced to fix the Dalek weapon, he is also electrocuted and becomes a shy, middle-aged and overweight Doctor (Jim Broadbent).
 Another accident results in a handsome, smooth-mannered Doctor (Hugh Grant), but this Doctor is also accidentally killed while fixing the weapon.
 Due to the Zektronic energy beam's ability to disable the regenerative process, the Doctor permanently dies.
 The Master vows to live a life of heroism in honour of his fallen foe's memory, as do the Daleks.

 Seemingly through the will of the universe itself, the Doctor does regenerate yet again, only this time as a woman (Joanna Lumley), who seems confused that her breasts are not etheric beam locators, despite each having an "on switch".
 Emma is deeply disappointed, pointing out that "You're just not the man I fell in love with."
 The Master, however, is quite smitten with this new Doctor, who notices the sonic screwdriver (which vibrates) has "three settings!"
 The story ends with them walking off together, the Master promising to explain later as to why he is called the Master.